 - For example – Uninstall Content Settings ->Same as install content (default option).

-- Select Programs tab now to check and confirm the uninstall command line.
+Select the Programs tab now to check and confirm the uninstall command line.
 As you can see in the below screenshot, the uninstall command line is explicitly mentioned.

 Deployment Settings Page Wizard to enable implicit uninstall